jonnor/ESC-CNN-microcontroller/report/report.md

 and CPU usage (in Multiply-Accumulate operations per second, MACC/s).

 A Python commandline script was developed to streamline collecting these statistics and outputting the C code for the model, without having to manually use the CubeMX user interface.
-`TODO: ref attachment stm32convert.py`
+See \ref{appendix:stm32convert}.

 The results can be seen in \ref{table:urbansound8k-existing-models-logmel}.

 To determine the approximate number of MACC/s that our target hardware is able to sustain,